Create a Fully Lined Zippered Box Pouch With This Free and Easy-to-Use Sewing Pattern and Tutorial!

 - Safety Pin or Bodkin

-- Download Box Zipper Pouch Pattern (Linked Below)
+- Download the Box Zipper Pouch Pattern (Linked Below)

 Step 1: Download Boxy Zippered Pouch Pattern